David Tapp: In film

 As Jigsaw was able to hide his identity when his lair was raided, Tapp still believes that Lawrence is Jigsaw, and continues to spend much of his time harassing and pestering him.
 During this time, he had hired a freelance photographer named Adam Stanheight.
 Using the name "Bob", he paid Adam $200 a night to observe Lawrence.
 Soon after this, Adam and Lawrence are both abducted by the Jigsaw Killer, while Tapp is unaware of this.
 His obsession causes him to stake out Lawrence's home; he uses a video camera to watch it from another apartment.
 During this, Tapp sees Zep Hindle at the Gordons' house and then hears gunshots coming from the house.
 Tapp responds and discovers that Alison Gordon and her daughter Diana are being held hostage by Zep.
 A gunfight ensues, allowing Alison and Diana to escape.
 Tapp chases Zep to the site of another Jigsaw game, later revealed to be Lawrence's trap.
 Before discovering the trap site, Zep and Tapp engage in a brief struggle that ends with Zep shooting Tapp in the chest and leaving him to die.

 In Saw III, Tapp is seen during the montage of the first three films at the very end of the film.
 In Saw IV, the scene where Officer Daniel Rigg is watching Jill Tuck's interrogation at the Metropolitan Police Department features a picture of Tapp.
 He is briefly seen as Rigg looks through a folder containing pictures of several police officers he has lost.

 In Saw V, a memorial service is held for the deceased officers from the Jigsaw murders.
 Tapp's police picture is among the pictures of the deceased officers.
 Tapp also appears in a flashback, inquiring Lawrence about the penlight Hoffman planted.
 Danny Glover was originally set to make a cameo appearance as Tapp in Saw V, but could not show up due to scheduling issues.
 The scene was originally for Tapp to attend Seth Baxter's murder scene, but was changed with Hoffman instead.

-For Spiral: From the Book of Saw, it was briefly played around the possibility of having Tapp be related to Detective Zeke Banks, the main protagonist of the film, but according to co-writer Josh Stolberg, the idea didn't "pass the smell test".
+For Spiral: From the Book of Saw, it was briefly played around the possibility of having Tapp be related to Detective Zeke Banks, the main protagonist of the film, but according to co-writer Josh Stolberg, the idea did not "pass the smell test".